-Vaccination Protocol Information Vaccination Protocol Information
+Vaccination Information

 Dogs

-Core vaccines for dogs include Distemper, Hepatitis, Parainfluenza and ParvoVirus (DHPP) for dogs.
+Core vaccines for dogs include Distemper, Hepatitis, Parainfluenza and Parvo Virus (DHPP) for dogs.
 We recommend puppies have this vaccine at approximately 7-8 weeks old, then every 3 to 4 weeks until 4 months old for most breeds.
-They would get a booster the following year, then I recommend readministering the vaccine every three years.
+They would get a booster the following year, then I recommend re-administering the vaccine every three years.

 Rabies vaccine for dogs and cats will be administered based on our state law requirements.
 The initial rabies vaccine given as a puppy or kitten will be repeated 1 year later, and thereafter every 3 years.
-Given that rabies is a zoonotic disease (a disease shared by both man and animals), I require all patients be kept current with rabies vaccine administered in compliance with Virginia State regulations.
+Given that rabies is a zoonotic disease (a disease shared by both man and animals), all patients should be kept current with rabies vaccine administered in compliance with Virginia State regulations.

 Leptospirosis is a component that we used to include in the core vaccines.
-However, we found that many of the vaccine reactions we saw in dogs were from the Lepto component.
-With that knowledge, many veterinarians discontinued using this vaccine.
 While cases of Leptospirosis are uncommon, the disease is again beginning to emerge and is becoming more prevalent in our area.
 Leptospirosis is a bacterial disease.
 There are several types of this bacterium.
 People and dogs can both become infected with these bacteria if they are exposed to the urine of certain small furry animals such as rodents and raccoons that are infected with the bacteria.
 The disease can cause kidney and/or liver failure.
 A specific vaccine is required to protect against each type.
 We are again offering vaccination against Leptospirosis, but do not require it.
 We will not use it until a pup is at least 12 weeks old.
 I can provide a Leptospirosis Information handout to owners to help determine whether we will use that vaccine or not in their pup.
-Per current recommendations, I do not vaccinate against Corona virus.
-According to the literature, in dogs this virus primarily affects pups less than 6 weeks old, and is not a significant disease in otherwise healthy puppies or dogs.
-We do not carry or use the Giardia Vaccine.
-The vaccine tends to increase the carrier state of infection, putting your family at greater risk.
-Giardia is a treatable infection.
-We do recommend vaccination against Lymes disease although it does depend on the lifestyle of the pet and current use of flea and tick preventatives.
+We do recommend vaccination against Lyme disease although it does depend on the lifestyle of the pet and current use of flea and tick preventatives.
 Currently, we test every year for Lyme disease when we check for heartworm disease - we use a combination test that tests for both.
-We do recommend vaccination for Bordetella Bronchiseptica (Kennel Cough/Infectious TracheoBronchitis) twice yearly, as the immunity for this common and troublesome disease is short lived (less than one year).
-If not done every 6 months, then this vaccine should be given 2 weeks prior to boarding, grooming, training, or any other situation where your dog will come into contact with other dogs.
-There is information that the strain of Bordetella in our current vaccines is not covering all the strains of Kennel Cough.
-That maybe so, but in my clinical experience, I have found that vaccinating 2 times yearly is effective for most pets to prevent the disease.

 Cats